roguetrainer/quantum-game-of-life/README.md

 See also: more detail on [the Hamiltonian](./docs/QGL-HAMILTONIAN.md), which is a [spin-chain](https://en.wikipedia.org/wiki/Spin_chain) Hamiltonian that is engineered to simulate a reversible cellular automaton rule, which mimics the complexity of Conway's Game of Life (GoL) over a continuous quantum evolution.

+See [here](./docs/QGL-HAMILTONIAN-1D.md) for a conceptual Python implementation of the 1D case, using PennyLane.
+That simplified example uses a 1D chain with nearest-neighbour interaction.

 ## Key Operator Mappings

 ### 1. State Flip Operator